UniPipe/openpipe/openpipe/pipeline/engines/local_multi_thread/README.md

 ## Pipeline Manager

+The pipeline manager provides the following two major roles.

 The pipeline manager is responsible for the functions described in the next sections.

 ### Segment Controllers Creation